pdxmph/imgup-cli/README.md

 # imgup: Smugmug and flickr uploads from the command line

 ## Description
 Provides a command line uploader to SmugMug and/or flickr that returns snippets in HTML, org-mode, or Markdown suitable for pasting into a blog post.
+Optionally creates posts of those images to Mastodon and/or gotosocial.

 ## Reason for existence
 If you're all in on SmugMug or flickr and would prefer their higher-quality image embeds over what your own blogging provider might do, or if you move blogging tools around a lot and don't want to manage the media assets, this is a quick way to get usable markup you can drop into a blogpost.
+If you prefer to share the image over social media, there are options to add it to a post for Mastodon or gotosocial.

 ## SmugMug Setup